 - 1/4 tsp ghee (which will melt once added to the hot water)

-Mix well and drink.
+Combine all ingredients, mix well and drink.
 It may not taste all that great, but the health benefits are definitely worth plugging your nose for.

 I drink this herbal cocktail daily after lunch and dinner.
 It helps prevent the onset of future memory problems, plus it enhances my current mental agility and balances my hormones.